-This course builds on skills and knowledge of English phonology, grammar and sociolinguistics acquired in 100-level courses.
+This course builds on skills and knowledge of English phonology, grammar and sociolinguistics/varieties of English acquired in 100-level courses.
 It will acquaint students with the thinking and practices of corpus linguistics as applied to language variation and change.
 It will provide practice in applying empirical linguistic methods to the study of English texts, developing skills which will be useful in writing the bachelor thesis for those opting for ENG 263, and also for further work in English linguistics at the master's level.
+Two sessions will take the form of workshops where all students will have the opportunity to work in groups on a small-scale empirical pilot study and present their findings.